MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - If scanned from paper documents, scans should be high-quality images.
 - Must use the Latin alphabet (English characters).

-## Optimization tips

-- Use forms with different values in each field.
-- When you create a new form-processing model, upload documents with the same layout where each document is a separate instance.
-For example, you might have invoices from the same provider, but each uploaded invoice is from a different month.
-- If you're getting bad results or low confidence scores for certain fields, create a new form-processing model and upload more documents.
-The more documents you tag, the more AI Builder will learn how to better recognize the fields.
-- You can optimize PDF files by using the **Print** > **Print to PDF** option to select certain pages within your document.

  > [!NOTE]
  > AI Builder doesn't currently support the following types of form-processing input data:
  >